LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿As this model learns, only images the model isn't sure about are sent to human labelers.
   * ﻿﻿This can reduce the cost of labeling jobs by 70%
   * Accuracy can be improved via:
-    * Annotation Consolidation: data object sent to multiple workers, stripped of ouliers, and then weighted concerning more reliable results utilizing an Anotation Consolidation Algorithm (automated)
+    * Annotation Consolidation: data object sent to multiple workers, stripped of outliers, and then weighted concerning more reliable results utilizing an Anotation Consolidation Algorithm (automated)
     * Annotation interface best practices; eg: provide brief instructions with positive/negative case or mask outside bounding box (automated)
     * Ground Truth label verification and adjustment involves workers verifying and correcting labels (manual)
   * human labelers include